sisl/OVERT.jl/README.md

 The output of OVERT is a list of equality and inequality constraints that may include nonlinear operations like `min` and `max`.
 Overt is guaranteed to identify the tightest piecewise linear overapproximation.
 In addition, the OVERT algorithm has a linear complexity in the input dimension of the function.

 ## Dependency
 OVERT is tested with `julia 1.5` and `Ubuntu 18` operating systems.
-See the Project.toml file to isntall the required dependencies.
+See the Project.toml file to install the required dependencies.

 ## Installation
 ```